r0han99/pytouch/README.md

 ## Description
-    This utility when executed will automatically fills the import statements required for a python file for your work, I wrote this code-contraption only because I was annoyed of writting the same import lines for multiple python files
+    This utility when executed will automatically fill the import statements required for a python file for your work, I wrote this code-contraption only because I was annoyed of writting the same import lines for multiple python files

 ## Usage